4 Best Purchasing Cards (P-cards)

 When researching the best purchasing cards, we took various factors into consideration, such as cost, terms, qualifications, and control.
 We also looked at access to reporting and analytics and the convenience of their online account management system.

-The major difference between small business credit cards vs purchasing cards is how the terms are set up.
-A business credit card allows you to carry a balance with APR while a purchasing card is a charge card, meaning your balance is due in full every month.
-Both can be used to pay for business expenses, but purchasing cards are specifically designed to streamline the purchasing process for business-to-business (B2B) transactions.
+The major difference between small business credit cards and purchasing cards is how the terms are set up.
+A business credit card allows you to carry a balance with APR while purchasing cards are either a charge card (meaning your balance is due in full every month) or a prepaid or debit card (which means you need to preload funds into your card before you can use it).

 Bottom Line

 The best p-cards for your organization allow you to control spending and streamline the purchasing process.
 This results in a more efficient payment method and better accountability.
 When choosing a p-card for your business, consider the costs, terms, features, and qualification requirements.
-If you’re interested in a wider selection of cards, visit our Credit Card Marketplace.